bdist/bdist-workspace/README.md

 ## Issues

-Please use GitHub Issues to report any issues you might have with `bdist/workspace`.
+Please use GitHub Issues to report any issues you might have with `bdist-workspace`.

 ## Credits